Kinoteam/Sulima/README.md

 !
 To do:
 - add setReserved in class Seat
-- work on class Movie
+- work on class Session

 # version 0.10
 + Seats can no longer exist outside a room